Engineering propagating cat states with driving-assisted cavity QED: Derivation of the effective operators

 The atomic decays are described by the Lindblad operators as follows:

-where $r_1$ and $r_2$ are branting ratios.
-When getting numerical results, we set $r_1=r_2 = 0.5$.
-Here, assuming the case where excited states $\{\ket{e_1},\ket{e_2}\}$ quickly reach steady states, we can adiabatically eliminate excited states.
+Here $r_1$ and $r_2$ are branching ratios, which are set as $r_1=r_2 = 0.5$ when getting numerical results in the main article.
+Assuming the case where excited states $\{\ket{e_1},\ket{e_2}\}$ quickly reach steady states, we can adiabatically eliminate excited states.
 Such adiabatical elimination can be systemically done by using an effective operator formalism with time-dependent couplings as follows~\cite{PhysRevA.85.032111, kikura2024}.
 First, we define a non-Hermitian Hamiltonian as

 By using this operator, the effective operators are given as follows:

 where